-One more day: Obama in his final hours in the White House
+1 more day: Obama in his final hours in the White House

 - Portions of Interstate 84, Interstate 90 closed in ice storm

-Already, Obama’s White House is operating with a skeleton staff.
-His aides have been departing in waves over the past few weeks, and by late Wednesday, only a handful were still on the job, creating an eerily quiet feeling in the normally bustling West Wing.
-Those still left were packing up their desks, handing in their phones and saying teary farewells to their colleagues.
+Many desks and offices were already empty, having been vacated by staffers who departed in recent weeks.
+Those staffers still left were packing up their desks, handing in their phones and saying teary farewells to their colleagues.

 In his final news conference on Wednesday, Obama sought to end his chapter in history on an optimistic note.
-He said despite his party’s devastating losses in the election, he was confident in the country’s future, and added, “this is not just a matter of ‘no-drama Obama,’ this is what I really believe.”
+He said that despite his party’s devastating losses in the election, he was confident in the country’s future, adding, “this is not just a matter of ‘no-drama Obama,’ this is what I really believe.”

 “It is true that behind closed doors, I curse more than I do publicly, and sometimes I get mad and frustrated like everybody else does,” Obama said.
 “But at my core, I think we’re going to be OK.
 We just have to fight for it, we have to work for it and not take it for granted.”